Tedezed/kubernetes-containers-tools/README.md

 ## [Slug backup/snapshot ](https://github.com/Tedezed/slug-containers/tree/master/backup-db-cron)

-Slug backup for all databases using cron of Kubernetes
+Slug backup for all databases and snapshot for all disks using cron of Kubernetes

 Image `tedezed/slug-backup-db-cron`